Advertisement

 “I’m a non-binary person.
 I’ve always found myself both pulled and repelled by masculine and feminine identity,” the actor told Entertainment Weekly in 2022.

-D’Arcy also recently opened up The Independent about playing female roles, explaining “I really like playing women and I’m really good at it.
+D’Arcy also discussed playing female roles in a 2022 interview with The Independent, stating: “I really like playing women and I’m really good at it.
 My worst-case scenario is that suddenly people tell me what I can and can’t play.
 I have all the tools necessary to play women.
 I lived as one for a long time; people still think I am one.
 It’s like, ‘Let me do my job; I’m really good at it.”

 Emma D’Arcy (Credit: Getty.)